 Tuition payment should be completed two days prior to the first class to avoid delays or being withdrawn from class.
 First-course payment must be made in full before the first week starts in online courses.
-Payment must be made by check (made out to Grace Christian University), or by calling the Business Office at (616) 261-1986 to pay by credit card.
-For online payment, student must register for an account and follow the online instructions.
-Follow this link for online payment:
+Payment must be made by check (made out to Grace Christian University), or by paying online by logging into the Student Portal and paying via credit card (fees apply) or E-Check.